Nitestack/dotfiles/README.md

 - [Felipe Santos](https://github.com/felipecrs) - take a look at his [dotfiles](https://github.com/felipecrs/dotfiles)
   - parts of his README are used
-  - the install scripts for Ubuntu are used
+  - the install scripts for Ubuntu are used, modified and extended